jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ### Supported constrained variables and constraints

-The solver interface should only implement support for support for variables constrained on creation (see [`add_constrained_variable`](@ref)/[`add_constrained_variables`](@ref)) or constraints that directly map to a structure exploited by the solver algorithm.
+The solver interface should only implement support for variables constrained on creation (see [`add_constrained_variable`](@ref)/[`add_constrained_variables`](@ref)) or constraints that directly map to a structure exploited by the solver algorithm.